Panthera zdanskyi

-Panthera zdanskyi, also known as the Longdan tiger, is an extinct pantherine species that is seen as a close relative of the modern tiger.
-Fossils were excavated in northwestern China's Gansu province.
+Panthera zdanskyi is an extinct pantherine species, the fossils of which were excavated in Gansu Province, northwestern China.
+Due to its close relationship with the modern tiger (Panthera tigris), it is called the Longdan tiger.

+As of 2025, at least three recent studies considered P. zdanskyi likely to be a synonym of Panthera palaeosinensis, noting that its proposed differences from that species fell within the range of individual variation.

 Etymology

 Panthera zdanskyi was first named by Ji H. Mazák, Per Christiansen and Andrew C. Kitchener in 2011.
 The specific name honors the Austrian paleontologist Otto A. Zdansky for his contributions to the understanding of Neogene Chinese fossil carnivorans.

 Description

 The holotype of Panthera zdanskyi consists of a nearly complete skull and mandible stored at the Babiarz Institute of Paleontological Studies.
-It is the oldest known complete pantherine skull ever found, and indicates that the animal was about the size of a jaguar.
+It is the oldest known complete pantherine skull ever found, and it indicates that the animal was about the size of a jaguar.
 The paratype comprises a rostrum, premaxilla and maxilla and much of the dentition, originally referred to Panthera palaeosinensis.
-It was collected in 2004 in the east slope of Longdan, south of Dongxiang Autonomous County in the Lower Pleistocene Equus layer, dating to the Gelasian stage of the earliest Pleistocene, about 2.55–2.16 million years ago.
+It was collected in 2004 in the eastern slope of Longdan, south of Dongxiang Autonomous County in the Lower Pleistocene Equus layer, dating to the Gelasian stage of the earliest Pleistocene, about 2.55–2.16 million years ago.